MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   include information that enhances performance (e.g. alpn) and privacy (e.g. echconfig).

-* It allows the origin to delegate the apex domain.
+* It allows the service to delegate the apex domain.

 * It allows the proxy to select between IPv4 and IPv6 addresses for the server according to its configuration, and receive addresses based on